How To Get Eyelash Glue Off Eyelids Without Makeup Remover

 Eventually, after about 10-15 minutes of steaming and warm water, your eyelash glue will start to soften.
 You’ll notice your lash strips begin to lift at the sides.

-Again, tread carefully here, and don’t just pull them off without making sure that the glue has softened all the way through.
-Be patient with the process and only pull the false lashes off when you are sure you can do it without hurting your eyelids or pulling out your natural lashes.
+Be patient with the process and only remove the false lashes when you are sure you can do so without hurting your eyelids or pulling out your natural lashes.

 Face Steamer